Roles of the Attorney General and the Director of Public Prosecutions

 On November 30, 2018, the Attorney General issued a directive with respect to prosecutions for non-disclosure of HIV status in specific circumstances.

-Since the coming into force of the Director of Public Prosecutions Act in 2006, the Attorney General has issued four assignments of responsibility to the DPP for:
+Since the coming into force of the DPP Act in 2006, the Attorney General has issued four assignments of responsibility to the DPP for:

 - developing a set of best practices for prosecuting frauds against governments;